 The goal of this approach isn't to convince the seller that your number is right or that it's the best offer they'll ever get.
 The goal is to understand how much higher you'll have to go to make them happy.

 Their lowest acceptable offer price may not be acceptable to you, and that's okay.
 You can always say, “Thanks, but no thanks”, but you'll only find this out if you continue the dialogue.

 Option 2: Stand Your Ground

-In many cases, you’ll have no reason to adjust your offer price.
-Especially if you’ve already done your research and you’re confident about the price you’ll have to pay in order to make money, it doesn’t matter what the seller thinks.
+You'll often have no reason to adjust your offer price.
+Especially if you've already done your research and you're confident about the price you'll have to pay to make money, it doesn't matter what the seller thinks.

-Your offer is what it is, and continuing the dialogue won’t be of much use either way.
+Your offer is what it is, and continuing the dialogue won't be useful.

 Any of these responses can work…